Grandop/PokeViper/README.md

 - Viper/Clean Swift architecture

-- The API request was made with the Alamofire library (SPM)
+- The API request was made with Alamofire library (SPM)

 Preview of the App: